JudgeDreadsTheFirst/JudgeDreadsTheFirst/README.md

 #### Currently i'm studying computer science at National research university "Moscow institute of electronic technology"(MIET).
 #### I also have a bachelors degree in radioengineering that i got in the same university.

-🔭Interested in astronomy, dreaming about creating my own radiotelescope📡.

 ⚙Can use **Linux OS**, even did some automatisation using **Bash** .